get the bounding box Rect of an image, based on an accumulative padding_condition function that should return

 , andimg_data.data.length

-a note on performance
+.A note on performance

 almost all performance depends purely on the complexity of your